top of page

 If that sounds familiar, your root cause analysis process may be the weak link.

-📉 The Real Problem: Futile Root Cause Analysis
+The Real Problem: Futile Root Cause Analysis

 Many organizations follow the formality of RCA, but not the function.
+They miss the deeper systemic causes that drive nonconformities.
+These causes include:

 • Lack of standard procedures or unclear work instructions